CW-B-W/ESP32-SoftwareLIN/README.md

 Therefore, to make ESP32 able to be a LIN slave, this project emerges.

 ## This project
-Based on [espsoftwareserial](https://github.com/plerup/espsoftwareserial), which is the software emulation of UART with GPIO pins, we add `break field` detection for LIN bus.
+Based on [espsoftwareserial](https://github.com/plerup/espsoftwareserial), which is the software emulation of UART with GPIO pins, we add `break field` detection and `auto baud` for LIN bus.

 ***espsoftwareserial*** uses GPIO pins to emulate UART.
 At the rising edge and falling edge of the GPIO pins, it triggers interrupt, and the ISR records the timestamp and the rising / falling edge of this interrupt.

 Making use of the timestamp and rising / falling edge information recorded by ***espsoftwareserial***, we can check whether the `break field` is received, no matter how many bits the `break field` contains.

+Using the same idea, `auto baud` is also implemented in this project.

 # Quick start guide
 1. Use VS Code with extension PlatformIO to open the project folder